5 Best Music Tag Editors for Windows and Mac in 2025

 • File Support: MP3, MP4, AAC, WMA, FLAC, etc.

 Overview: TagScanner is a free app with all the features you could need from a music tagger.
-You can easily add your tracks to the app and download tag information for them using a selection of online databases.
-TagScanner also provides cool extra features like a built-in music player, the ability to create playlists and renaming files bases on their tag information.
+You can easily add tracks to the app and download tag information using a selection of online databases.
+TagScanner also provides helpful extra features like a built-in music player, the ability to create playlists, and renaming files based on their tag information.

-Where a plethora of tools may be desirable for more experienced users, newer users may find the sheer number of tools presented on the somewhat cluttered interface daunting.
+While a wide range of tools may be desirable for more experienced users, newer users may be overwhelmed by the sheer number of tools presented on the somewhat cluttered interface.

 TagScanner interface